Rugby World Cup: Owen Farrell returns at fly-half for England vs Chile, Marcus Smith starts at full-back, George Ford on bench

 Steve Borthwick has named his England starting line-up for their Rugby World Cup Pool D clash against Chile in Lille on Saturday (kick-off 4.45pm BST); captain Owen Farrell is back after his suspension at fly-half, with Marcus Smith at full-back and George Ford on the bench

-Owen Farrell will return to the England starting line-up at fly-half, with Marcus Smith in at full-back and George Ford on the bench for Saturday's Rugby World Cup clash against Chile in Lille.
+Owen Farrell said he is "massively excited to be back" after he was recalled to England's starting line-up at fly-half, with Marcus Smith in at full-back and George Ford on the bench for Saturday's Rugby World Cup clash against Chile in Lille.

 Farrell is back after serving a four-match suspension following his red card last month for a high tackle on Taine Basham in England's warm-up match against Wales at Twickenham, causing the flanker to fail an HIA.